-Iris, our second greenhouse gas emissions monitoring satellite, launches on 27 June 2020.
+Iris, our second greenhouse gas emissions monitoring satellite, launched on 2 September 2020 at 21:51 ET.

 Iris imagery will be 100x higher resolution than any comparable system.
 Using this high resolution data, we can detect methane emissions from specific sources such as oil and gas wells.

 Incorporating lessons learned from “Claire”, our original technology demonstration satellite (launched in 2016), Iris will achieve a 10x performance improvement and higher resolution (25m).

 These improvements will enable GHGSat to spot even smaller methane leaks and track their source with greater accuracy.